back-jond1992/Coding-basics./javaScriptES6.md

 -And here's how you can assign an object properties' values to variables with different names:

     const { johnDoe: { age: userAge, email: userEmail }} = user;

+## Destructing Arrays

+-ES6 makes destructuring arrays as easy as destructuring objects.

+-One key difference between the spread operator and array destructuring is that the spread operator unpacks all contents of an array into a comma-separated list.
+Consequently, you cannot pick or choose which elements you want to assign to variables.

+-Destructuring an array lets us do exactly that:

+    const [a, b] = [1, 2, 3, 4, 5, 6];
+    console.log(a, b); // 1, 2

+-The variable a is assigned the first value of the array, and b is assigned the second value of the array.
+We can also access the value at any index in an array with destructuring by using commas to reach the desired index:

+    const [a, b,,, c] = [1, 2, 3, 4, 5, 6];
+    console.log(a, b, c); // 1, 2, 5

+-In some situations involving array destructuring, we might want to collect the rest of the elements into a separate array.

+-The result is similar to Array.prototype.slice(), as shown below:

+    const [a, b, ...arr] = [1, 2, 3, 4, 5, 7];
+    console.log(a, b); // 1, 2
+    console.log(arr); // [3, 4, 5, 7]

+-Variables a and b take the first and second values from the array.
+After that, because of the rest parameter's presence, arr gets the rest of the values in the form of an array.
+The rest element only works correctly as the last variable in the list.
+As in, you cannot use the rest parameter to catch a subarray that leaves out the last element of the original array.

+## Destructuring Assignment to Pass an Object as a Function's Parameters

+-In some cases, you can destructure the object in a function argument itself.

+    const profileUpdate = (profileData) => {
+        const { name, age, nationality, location } = profileData;
+        // do something with these variables
+    }

+-This effectively destructures the object sent into the function.
+This can also be done in-place:

+    const profileUpdate = ({ name, age, nationality,    location }) => {
+        /* do something with these fields */
+    }

+-When profileData is passed to the above function, the values are destructured from the function parameter for use within the function.

+## Create Strings using Template Literals

+-A new feature of ES6 is the template literal.
+This is a special type of string that makes creating complex strings easier.

+-Template literals allow you to create multi-line strings and to use string interpolation features to create strings.

+    const person = {
+        name: "Zodiac Hasbro",
+        age: 56
+    };

+    // Template literal with multi-line and string interpolation const greeting = `Hello, my name is ${person.name}!
+    I am ${person.age} years old.`;

+    console.log(greeting); // prints
+    // Hello, my name is Zodiac Hasbro!
+    // I am 56 years old.

+-A lot of things happened there.
+Firstly, the example uses backticks (`), not quotes (' or "), to wrap the string.
+Secondly, notice that the string is multi-line, both in the code and the output.
+This saves inserting \n within strings.
+The ${variable} syntax used above is a placeholder.
+Basically, you won't have to use concatenation with the + operator anymore.
+To add variables to strings, you just drop the variable in a template string and wrap it with ${ and }.
+Similarly, you can include other expressions in your string literal, for example ${a + b}.
+This new way of creating strings gives you more flexibility to create robust strings.

+## Object Literal Declarations Using Object Property Shorthand

+-ES6 adds some nice support for easily defining object literals.

+    const getMousePosition = (x, y) => ({
+        x: x,
+        y: y
+    });

+-getMousePosition is a simple function that returns an object containing two properties.
+ES6 provides the syntactic sugar to eliminate the redundancy of having to write x: x.
+You can simply write x once, and it will be converted to x: x (or something equivalent) under the hood.

+-Here is the same function from above rewritten to use this new syntax:

+    const getMousePosition = (x, y) => ({ x, y });

+## Declarative Functions

+-When defining functions within objects in ES5, we have to use the keyword function as follows:

+    const person = {
+        name: "Taylor",
+        sayHello: function() {
+            return `Hello!
+My name is ${this.name}.`;
+        }
+    };

+- With ES6, You can remove the function keyword and colon altogether when defining functions in objects.
+Here's an example of this syntax:

+    const person = {
+        name: "Taylor",
+        sayHello() {
+            return `Hello!
+My name is ${this.name}.`;
+        }
+    };